zbyju/obsidian/3. Complex notes/Databases/Database models.md

 - Developer-friendly
 	- Data in format the devs are used to and can easily integrate with the rest of the application
 - Speed

+##### Cons:
+- Complex relationships
+	- Not as efficient for complex queries
+- Consistency
+	- May sacrifice ACID properties for scalability
+- Language
+	- Query languages are not as mature as SQL

+# XML
+They can viewed as a type of document databases designed specifically storing, querying and manipulating data in the XML format.